keb/keb.github.io/content/songs.md

 Below is a list of songs that have had some profound effect on me.
 Will add more as I remember to.

+* Close To Me - The Cure
+* Disintegration - The Cure
+* Pictures of You - The Cure
+* Closedown - The Cure
 * Cerulean - Jon Hopkins
 * What Happened to My Brother - Mark Kozelek
 * Gustavo - Mark Kozelek